cedar-policy/rfcs/text/0069-schema-libraries.md

 that it could download libraries from remote URLs.
-To mitigate this for users who are concerned about this and don't need/want this feature (e.g., in resource-constrained environments, offline environments, Wasm, etc), we could put this RFC's functionality behind a Cargo feature, so that it and its dependencies could be opted-into / opted-out-of at compile time.
+To mitigate this for users who are concerned about this and don't need/want this feature (e.g., in resource-constrained environments, offline environments, Wasm, etc), we could put the remote-URL functionality behind a Cargo feature, so that it and its dependencies could be opted-into / opted-out-of at compile time.
 (This RFC proposes it would be enabled by default, but the Cargo feature would allow users to compile-time disable it.)